Land Back

 The Aboriginal Land Rights Act in NSW includes unique features that remain unrealised in other parts of the country.
 The laws announced the policy of self-determination, compensation for loss, a land claims process, support for enterprises and the establishment of a network of land councils.
 Today there are 120 land councils that operate across the state.

 Yet significant features of the land rights promise remain outstanding.
-Less than one per cent of the state has been restituted to Aboriginal land councils, with tens of thousands of land claims yet to be determined.
+Less than 1 per cent of the state has been restituted to Aboriginal land councils, with tens of thousands of land claims yet to be determined.